-During the past few years, the present operating company (Ozark Ore Company) has conducted extensive ground magnetic and gravity surveys in the area of exposed Precambrian rock.
+During the past few years, the present operating company (Ozark Mining Company) has conducted extensive ground magnetic and gravity surveys in the area of exposed Precambrian rock.
 Complete results of their investigation are not available; however, their investigation has added considerable ore reserves.

 The Bourbon anomaly was first noted by the Missouri Geological Survey in 1930 (Grohskopf and Reinoehl, 1933, pp. 14-15).
 In 1940, a preliminary gravimetric survey was made and a map completed in 1942.
 Statewide magnetic and gravimetric maps were published in 1943.
 The same year, electrical resistivity measurements were made by the Missouri Geological Survey, and exploratory drilling of the Bourbon anomaly was begun by the U. S. Bureau of Mines.
-Some of the more important anomalies in the state are indicated in Figure 2.
+Some of the more important anomalies in the state are indicated in Figure 2, and the Bourbon anomaly is shown in Figure 3.